ethereum/trin/README.md

 - There is a limit on concurrent connections given by the threadpool.
 At last doc update, that number was 2, but will surely change.
 If you leave connections open, then new connections will block.
-- Error handling is pretty close to non-existent.